 Lerdahl and Jackendoff argue that their grouping structures are insufficient in that they fail to distinguish different levels of importance within musical groups.
 They propose that their tree structures are headed: at each level, each group contains a musical event that is more important than the others and thus counts as its 'head'.
 In a nutshell, heads are events that are rhythmically more prominent and/or harmonically more stable.
 Metrical structure (= the alternation and weak and strong beats) helps select the most important notes at micro-levels, as is illustrated in (38).
 At larger levels, heads of musical groups are selected by a combination of metrical and harmonic considerations.
-Thus one can derive from a metrical and grouping structure as in (38) a time-span structure as in (39), where certain chords (notated with Roman numerals) are represented as the heads of the various groups.30
+Thus one can derive from a metrical and grouping structure as in (38) a time-span structure as in (39),

 29 An essential issue for future research will be to determine to what extent the details of musical meaning affect musical structure.
 One could adhere to the remarks made above by taking them as a simple reconstruction of Lerdahl and Jackendoff's Gestalt-based views.
 On this deflationary view, Gestalt principles of grouping arise from an attempt to recover the structure of the actual events that caused an auditory percept, and no reference to fictional sources is needed.
 But it could also be that the details of our semantics affect grouping structure.
 As an example, one could imagine that in a sequence > < (diminuendo followed by a crescendo), one will be more tempted to put a group boundary after > if it is realized with a strong rallentando, as this suggests that the source is dying out, and that the following crescendo (<) corresponds to a very different event and possibly to a different source.
-Without the rallentando, it might be easier to conceive of a single source as losing and then regaining steam.
 Such issues have yet to be investigated.